Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human Trafficking in New York City: Data Availability, and Acknowledgements

-The authors confirm that the aggregated data parameters supporting the findings of this study are available within the article and its supplementary materials.
-As stated in the Institutional Review Board, due to the nature of this research, participants of this study (such as RHY organizations) did not agree for their data to be shared publicly; thus detailed, identifiable supporting data is not available.
+The authors confirm that the aggregated data supporting the findings of this study are available within the article and its supplementary materials.
+As stated in the Institutional Review Board, due to the nature of this research, study participants (such as RHY organizations) did not agree for their data to be shared publicly; thus detailed, identifiable supporting data is not available.
+This work is supported by the National Science Foundation under Grant No. CMMI-1935602.
+The authors would also like to thank the New York City Mayor's Office and New York Coalition for Homeless Youth for their insights and all of the RHY service organizations that helped inform this study.
+Special thanks to Andrea Hughes for her time and efforts.

 \spacingset{1}